joshjaysalazar/AutoRGB/README.md

 # AutoHSV
 A Python script to quickly process an image through different HSV values

+# Required Libaries
+This script runs on Python 3, and requires the additional library Pillow.
+It can be installed by running the following command:

+pip install pillow

 # How to Use
 Edit colors.py to add all the HSV values you want the script to run to.
 There are some sample values there to help you get started.